cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     // only close on strictly ORDERED channels if channel.order === ORDERED {
+      // if the channel is ORDERED and a packet is timed out in FLUSHING state then
+      // all upgrade information is deleted and the channel is set to CLOSED.

+      if channel.State == FLUSHING {
+        // delete auxiliary upgrade state
+        provableStore.delete(channelUpgradePath(portIdentifier, channelIdentifier))
+        privateStore.delete(counterpartyUpgradePath(portIdentifier, channelIdentifier))
+      }

       // ordered channel: close the channel
       channel.state = CLOSED
       provableStore.set(channelPath(packet.sourcePort, packet.sourceChannel), channel)